AnnLe4869/strapi-deploy-test/README.md

 2. [How to set up a PostgreSQL database in remote Linux machine](/notes/PostgresSQL%20setup%20for%20Linux.md)

-   This includes how to install and use Git and push to GitHub from remote access using SSH, install and config PostgreSQL
+   This includes how to install and use Git and push to GitHub from remote access using SSH, install and config PostgreSQL.
+Also instructions on how to install node via nvm

 3. [Role authentication for PostgreSQL](/notes/PostgreSQL%20role%20authentication.md)